tthecoder15/T3A1-Workbook/README.md

 // Returns NaN
 ```

-Javascript type coercion is a useful feature which can reduce code by eliminating explicit conversion of variables.
+JavaScript type coercion is a useful feature which can reduce code by eliminating explicit conversion of variables.
 However, the default coercion behaviour of some data types can lead to unexpected results if not accounted for.

 ### References